-Note: If you configure NTA data collection or suspicious traffic detectors settings from the NSX Intelligence UI, NSX Network Detection and Response will display that configuration and vice versa.
+Note: If you configure NTA data collection or suspicious traffic detectors settings from the Security Intelligence UI, NSX Network Detection and Response will display that configuration and vice versa.
 Changing settings in one location will overwrite previous settings in the other location.

 The NTA Detector Definitions tab under the Settings page displays all of the detectors currently supported by the NSX Suspicious Traffic feature.